maluda-ie/maluda-portfolio/README.md

 works well on all devices in accordance with the brief.

 The primary aim of the site is to showcase Maluda's pattern design work to potential clients.
-However, anyone with an interest in pattern,illustration or design might also access the site.
-THerefore, with this in mind, for this version it was considered crucial to include about, portfolio and contact sections.
-The about page provides information about the studioto potential clients and site visitors.
+However, anyone with an interest in pattern, illustration or design might also access the site.
+Therefore, with this in mind, for this version it was considered crucial to include about, portfolio and contact sections.
+The about page provides information about the studio to potential clients and site visitors.
 The portfolio section which uses Bootstrap cards, is a clean and neatly organised selection of current and past projects.
 The contact section allows users to get in touch with the studio easily.